No. 83; September 2016

-Some children experience difficulties in school, ranging from problems with concentration, learning, language, and perception to problems with behavior and/or making and keeping friends.
+Some children experience difficulties in school, ranging from physical differences, problems with concentration, learning, speech, language, and perception to problems with behavior and/or making and keeping friends.
 These difficulties may be due to one or more of the following:

 - The Individuals with Disabilities Education Act (IDEA) (1975)